PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/full-node/getting-started.md

 1. To shutdown services, just press `Ctrl+C` (and again to force).

 :::note
-If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to de-activate your snapshotter account.
+If you don't keep services running for extended periods of time, this will affect consensus and we may be forced to deactivate your snapshotter account.
 :::

 2. If you see issues with data, you can do a clean *reset* by running the following command before restarting step 1: